sapegin/washingcode-book/manuscript/110_Other_techniques.md

 I> Steve McConnell has [a good article on an organizational side of cargo cult programming](https://stevemcconnell.com/articles/cargo-cult-software-engineering/).

-Below are a few examples of cargo cult programming:
+Let’s talk about some examples of cargo cult programming in the following sections.

 ### Never write functions longer than…